-Here are some tips on how to manage your cash flow:
+Here are 5 tips on how to manage your cash flow:

 Doing your inventory checking is so important when it comes to keeping a healthy cash flow.
 If you neglect to do stock-taking on a regular basis, you risk the probability of having excess stock and buying more than what is necessary.
 This will affect your cash flow – however, if you know what’s going on, then you will buy only what’s needed, thereby decreasing your spending.

 If offering a 5% discount to customers who pay in seven days will increase the rate in which you get funds, then it may be worth offering a discount to those who are willing to pay early.
 Waiting for payment opens you up to the risk of having a low cash flow, whereas getting funds early or on time will increase your monthly cash flow.